Site Section Links

 26. Can we agree, given that rationality pertains to apprehending the facts, logic pertains to assembling the facts into structure and conclusion, and that reason incorporates both of these and adds purpose, that the truth never violates valid rationality, logic, nor reason?

-27. Can we agree that we will show up for our discussions primarily as learners and sharers, not as teachers?
+27. Can we agree that we will show up for our discussions primarily listening to understand, more as intellectually responsible sharers, not as indoctrinators?

-28. Can we agree that leadership is always a temporary service, never should be sought for itself, is legitimate only through inspiration rather than through domination, and is only as valid as long as it is serving the right purpose and values?
+28. Can we agree that leadership is always a temporary service, never should be sought for itself, is legitimate only through inspiration rather than through domination, and is ONLY valid as long as it is serving the right purpose and values?

 30. Can we agree that that which is moral is that which ultimately sustains and enhances life and increases morale?